r-pufky/docs/troubleshooting-pc.md

 ### GPU's
 Setup [GPUZ][2] and [Furmark][3].
-Use GPUZ to get information on the GPU, and run a stress test on your video card.
-A stable system should be able to run this at max without crashing, indefinitely.
+Use GPUZ to get information on the GPU, and run a stress test on your video card with Furmark.
+A stable system should be able to run this at max settings for your PC without crashing, indefinitely.

 * Ensure Windows drivers for the video card are the most recent version.
   [Clean install][8] your drivers if you crash